 Barbecuing in City East

-Treptow-Köpenick has become a real nightlife hotspot with the area around the Arena Badeschiff and Club der Visionäre.
-You can get the party started by cooking steaks or sausages on a barbecue at nearby Schlesischer Busch.
-If you want to add a bit of history to your outing, you could check out the former border guard tower nearby.
+In Treptow-Köpenick you can cook steaks or sausages on a barbecue at nearby Schlesischer Busch.
+If you want to add a bit of history to your sightseeing, you could check out the former border guard tower nearby.

 Alternatively, the district has a barbecue area in the Johannisthal Landscape Park, the former site of the airfield of the same name.
 In 2000, a park was created here to offer a place for recreation and sport and to preserve nature.
 The area is particularly popular among skaters.